Numerous and diverse threats against France, according to the boss of internal security

 Noting that the threat has evolved “in its forms” with attacks perpetuated by isolated actors such as the fall of 2020 (three attacks in four weeks), Nicolas Lerner judges that “Sunni terrorism (…) remains a major concern” .

-Asked about the ultra-right, the head of the DGSI argues that “many Western democracies consider that the ultra-right, supremacist, accelerationist threat is the main threat they face today”.
+Asked regarding the ultra-right, the head of the DGSI argues that “many Western democracies consider that the ultra-right, supremacist, accelerationist threat is the main threat they face today”.
 “France, he adds, like all democracies is exposed to this same threat.”

 “Beyond ultra-right ideologies”, he underlines the “rise of radicalism”, including in actions.
 A radicalism sometimes just “for itself”, guided by “an appetite for violence above all”.